LUWIZ

 Do AI Overviews kill my organic traffic?+

 Not systematically.
-On simple informational queries, clicks drop because the answer is served at the top of the SERP.
-But appearing as a cited source in the AI Overview generates brand impressions and qualified traffic.
-The strategy is to aim for the citation, not just the click, and to focus your conversion pages on the transactional queries that AI Overviews trigger less often.
+On simple informational queries, click-through drops because the answer is served at the top of the SERP.
+But appearing as a cited source generates brand impressions and qualified traffic.
+The strategy is to target the citation as much as the click, and to focus your conversion pages on transactional queries, which AI Overviews trigger less often.

 How do I know if I appear in an AI Overview?+

-Run manual searches on your target queries from a clean account and check whether your domain appears in the source cards.
+Run manual searches on your target queries from a neutral account and check whether your domain shows up in the source cards.
 For tracking at scale, use a SERP tracking tool that detects the AI Overview block and lists the cited domains.
-Search Console does not yet isolate these citations, so combining manual searches with a tool remains the most reliable method.
+Search Console doesn't yet isolate these citations, so combining manual searches with a tool remains the most reliable method.

-Do I need to be on page 1 to be cited in an AI Overview?+
+Do I need to rank on page 1 to be cited in an AI Overview?+

 It's not mandatory but strongly correlated.
 92% of citations come from the organic top 10, and 47% from positions 5 to 10.
-The citation-selection algorithm is therefore not identical to ranking: well-structured content in position 7 can be cited when position 1 is not.
-Aiming for the top 10 and passage citability is more profitable than aiming for position zero alone.
+The citation-selection algorithm is therefore not identical to ranking: well-structured content in position 7 can be cited when position 1 isn't.
+Aiming for the top 10 and passage citability pays off more than aiming for position zero alone.

 Yes.
 FAQPage schema is a strong signal: it makes your question-answer pairs explicit and helps Gemini extract passages.
-Article markup, freshness data, and clean HTML all reinforce the machine readability of your content.
-Schema does not guarantee the citation, but it increases the probability that your passages are understood and reused.
+Article markup, freshness data, and clean HTML reinforce the machine readability of your content.
+Schema doesn't guarantee a citation, but it increases the odds that your passages are understood and reused.

 Cyril Quesnel